Edward2k/textAdventure/docs/assignment2COPY .md

 Item has a composition relation to (exclusivley) *Area* or a *Player*.
 This is because an Item can not both exist outside of the *Player's backpack* and in the surrounding area or vice versa.
 Furthermore, an Item can not exist without an *Area* or *Player's backpack* to exist in.

-<h5 id="Singleton">Singleton</h5>
+<h5 id="BasicItem">BasicItem</h5>

 Singelton is a subtype of <a href="#Item">Item</a> that a player can interact with.
 It is the most basic type of item.
 It inherits properties from Item, such as the Name and ID and their consequent getter functions.

 An Item can be interracted with, or used to interract.
 To elaborate, imagine the command ***Attack chair with sword***.
 Here, the action attack has 2 clauses: the dependent and independent.
-This means that singletons need a way to know what can be done to it (ie be attacked), and what it can be used to do (ie attack).
-In this case, the singleton chair would have the string *Attack*, in its *UsedTo*.
+This means that BasicItems need a way to know what can be done to it (ie be attacked), and what it can be used to do (ie attack).
+In this case, the BasicItem chair would have the string *Attack*, in its *UsedTo*.

 *<u>canBe</u>* is an array of strings.
 These strings list what can be done to the item.
 Taking the example of the chair and sword from above, the chair would have the string "Attack", in this array.